Setting up HTTPS (SSL) with LetsEncrypt

 Setting up a common /.well-known path

 When validating more than one domain name, it is necessary to set up a single Alias such that the URL /.well-known/ maps to the same directory for all of your domains.
-You can configure this from csoftadm using:
+You can configure this from csoftadm with the command:

 $ csoftadm